— Syrinq —

 • Definitely the shortest of everyone in the knight squad by 1 inch, sometimes lovingly called a shrimp :)

-• Has shit sleeping habits, though sometimes she can talk to other awake night owls
+• Has shit sleeping habits, though sometimes they can talk to other night owls

-• Has tons of interests she wants to pick up (like playing piano) but still hasn't
+• Has tons of interests they want to pick up (like playing piano) but still hasn't

 • Syrinq likes to collaborate with others in craftsmanship, such as including Raptor's woodworks